Food on a long journey by bus. Travel menu or How to eat healthy on the road

 • Juices in small bags.

-IMPORTANT: Eliminate cellophane bags from circulation as much as possible, it is better to choose parchment.
-Don't put different foods together.
-When putting food on the road, exclude foods with a pungent odor, which usually never disappears in an enclosed space.
+IMPORTANT: Eliminate cellophane bags from circulation as much as possible; it is better to choose parchment.
+Don't put together different products.
+When packing provisions on the road, exclude products with a strong odor, which usually does not dissipate in a confined space.

 What to take with you when traveling by bus?

-This travel mode is somewhat reminiscent of the rail.
+This travel mode is somewhat reminiscent of a railway one.
 After all, there may also be a boiler with hot water, and microwaves (these details need to be clarified before the trip).
 Therefore, it is important to take plenty of water with you.
 She will quench your thirst in time and allow you to cook something.

 So, take with you:

-• Meat Home-cooked pork, for example, cut into thin slices and packed in a plastic container or cooler bag, will save the day. will become the basis of a sandwich, sandwich, etc.
+• Meat , cooked at home, this is boiled pork, for example - cut into thin slices and packaged in a plastic container or cooler bag, it will save the situation, because... will become the basis of a sandwich, sandwich, etc.

-• Yoghurts - in the first moments they will both saturate and stabilize the metabolism.
+• Yoghurts - in the first moments they will satiate and stabilize the metabolism.

-• First or second course in a thermos - ideal for babies who need to be fed according to the regimen even while traveling.
+• First or second course in a thermos - ideal for children who need to be fed according to a schedule even while traveling.

-• Sandwiches, sandwiches (very transportable, wrapped in edible paper), cookies, cheesecakes and other baked goods.
+• Sandwiches (very transportable, wrapped in food paper), cookies, cheesecakes and other baked goods.

-• Bread, bread , and to it - homemade healthy spreads with delicious fruits.
+• Crispbread, bread , and accompanied by homemade healthy spreads with delicious fruits.

-• Fruits and vegetables , which usually withstand the road and saturate the body of the child and adults with all the usefulness (cherry tomatoes, carrots, cut into a convenient format, bell peppers, small cucumbers, lettuce leaves, etc.).
+• Fruits and vegetables , which usually withstand the road and saturate the body of the child and adults with all the benefits (cherries, carrots cut into a convenient format, sweet peppers, small cucumbers, lettuce, etc.).

-• Nuts and dried fruits - do not skimp on this food, it saves on such trips, but agree with the child - what he likes best.
+• Nuts and dried fruits – don’t skimp on this food, it saves you on such trips, but agree with your child what he likes best.

-IMPORTANT: Make sure that food on the road is convenient not only for transportation, but also for a meal.
+IMPORTANT: Make sure that food on the road is convenient not only for transportation, but also for dining.
 To do this, choose the right packaging.

-How to feed and entertain children on the road?
+How to feed and what to do with children on the road?

 It will be very difficult for them, and especially on the first trip.
-They are often seasick, they are scared of everything, they feel sick, they are bored in one place.
+They often get motion sickness, they are afraid of everything, they feel sick, they are bored in one place.
 Even if the food is tasty and healthy.

-Take with you something that will keep your child busy as soon as he gets bored or has any of these manifestations.
-These are different games, coloring pages, a tablet with cartoons, crosswords, etc.
+Bring something with you that will keep your child occupied whenever he gets bored or has any of these symptoms.
+These are various games, coloring books, a tablet with cartoons, crosswords, etc.

 How and when to feed?
 It is important for us that the child feels great on the road.